joelouthan/Theologicus/src/genesis/genesis07-1-10.md

 And to Mary, sister of Martha and Lazarus and close friend of Jesus, who began that friendship not as someone who cleaned themselves up and approached in self-righteousness, but in the midst of shame and ridicule of church folks as she desperately came to worship Christ and anointed his feet with oil as he inched closer to his death and burial:

 >Luke 7:47-50 (CSB) Therefore I tell you, her many sins have been forgiven; that’s why she loved much.
-But the one who is forgiven little, loves little.”
-48 Then he said to her, “Your sins are forgiven.”
+But the one who is forgiven little, loves little.”Then he said to her, “Your sins are forgiven.”
 >
 >49 Those who were at the table with him began to say among themselves, “Who is this man who even forgives sins?”
 >